DamienDabernat/Lajavel/README.md

 _Responder_ is the presentation logic to build an HTTP Response using data it receives from the _Action_.
 It deals with status codes, headers and cookies, content, formatting and transformation, templates and views, and so on.

-You can find the rest of this explanation on [`on the repository of Paul M. Jones at this address`](https://github.com/pmjones/adr/blob/master/README.md) repository.
+You can find the rest of this explanation [`on the repository of Paul M. Jones`](https://github.com/pmjones/adr/blob/master/README.md).

 ## Getting started